Topological insulators and geometry of vector bundles: Electromagnetic field and curvature of connection

-Figure \ref{Fig:CurvExamples} shows three vector fields over a surface $\Sigma$ and corresponding images $m(\Sigma)$ on a sphere (we assume that no folding occurs here).
-Arrow on the boundary contour $\partial\Sigma$ indicates the orientation of the surface.
-On the left, the map $m$ preserves orientation, and the curvature of the bundle over $\Sigma$ is positive.
-In the middle, the image of the boundary is the same, but the whole image is negatively-oriented on the sphere, hence the curvature is negative.
-On the right, we have a constant map with image collapsed into a single point.
-The map is degenerate, $J=0$, and curvature vanishes.
+For example, consider the vector fields $\vec m$ over a surface $\Sigma$ and corresponding images $m(\Sigma)$ on the sphere shown in Fig.~\ref{Fig:CurvExamples} (we assume that no folding occurs here).
+The arrow on the boundary contour $\partial\Sigma$ indicates the orientation of the surface.
+On the left, the map $m$ preserves orientation, since the positively-oriented boundary $\partial\Sigma$ is mapped to a positively-oriented cap near the north pole.
+In the middle panel, the image of the boundary is the same, but the whole image is negatively-oriented on the sphere, hence the map reverses the orientation.
+On the right, we have a constant map whose image is collapsed into a single point.
+The map is degenerate, and its Jacobian vanishes.

+Now we can determine the sign of the curvature of the projected connection on the plane bundle $M$ defined by the field $\vec m$ according to \eqref{Eq:VFCLB}.
+We know that the curvature component reads $f_{12} = J\sin\theta$, where the indices refer to some positively-oriented coordinates $(x_1, x_2)$ on the surface $\Sigma$.
+Thus, the sign of the curvature is given by the sign of $J$.
+It follows that the three vector fields shown in the figure define vector bundles with positive, negative, and zero curvature.
+In terms of the electromagnetic interpretation \eqref{Eq:CLBEMF}, the last case corresponds to the vanishing magnetic field strength.

 The first two cases also illustrate that the total solid angle $\Omega(m(\Sigma))$ is determined by the image of the boundary $m(\partial \Sigma)$, up to $4\pi$.
 Suppose that in the first case the solid angle spanned by the image is $\Omega_1$.
-Then the solid angle for the second case is $\Omega_2 = -(4\pi -\Omega_1)$, where the first minus sign is due to the the orientation reversal.
+Then the solid angle for the second case is $\Omega_2 = -(4\pi -\Omega_1)$, where the first minus sign is due to the orientation reversal.
 Thus, $\Omega_1 = \Omega_2+4\pi$, so the two images ``differ by a full sphere''.